 - 78. The council receives and handles comments on planning applications by conventional post and email or by our online comments form on the council website.
 Making comments online is the easiest method for making comments and allows us to protect your personal data more easily. - 79.
 The council does not respond to each comment made individually, due to the large number it receives.
 However, comments are summarised in the planning officer's report for each application.
 Officer's reports become public information found on the council's website following the application decision. - 80.
 Care should be taken when making comments to the council to ensure that no personal data is included and that the information provided is relevant to the planning merits of the application only.
-Your comments, including your name and postal address, may be viewable on the website whilst the application or any subsequent appeal is being considered (your telephone number and email address or any other personal data provided will never be published).
+Please follow this link Considerations the council can and cannot take into account in reaching decisions on planning applications. (ashford.gov.uk).
+Your comments, including your name and postal address, may be viewable on the website whilst the application or any subsequent appeal is being considered (your telephone number and e-mail address or any other personal data provided will never be published).
 Currently, personal data may be retained for up to 3 years and used for further consultation should revised or new applications for the same site be submitted in future.
 Although the council reserves the right to remove inappropriate comments from the website as necessary, such comments may still be viewable prior to any removal and visible online and by visitors to the Council Offices.